Year 1 -

 Clean Planet Peninsula

-After a successful pilot year in 2023 as featured on the BBC, the Clean Planet Peninsula project is set to embark on an ambitious and visionary 3-year journey.
+After a successful pilot year in 2023 โas โfeatured on the BBC, the Clean Planet Peninsula project embarked on an ambitious and visionary 3-year journey.

-Building on last year's success, the Clean Planet Foundation invites 25 individuals to join our immersive training course this August 2024 in the UK.
+Building on last year's success, the Clean Planet Foundation invited 20 individuals to join an immersive training course in August 2024 in the UK.

-This opportunity is open to anyone* who can demonstrate a distinct interest/focus relating to microplastic or climate science and can show how undertaking research in the polar regions will help benefit the global understanding of these critical environmental issues, contributing to worldwide conservation efforts.
+This opportunity was open to anyone* who could demonstrate a distinct interest/focus relating to microplastic or climate science and could show how undertaking research in theโ polarโ regions would help benefit the global understanding of these critical environmental issues, contributing to worldwide conservation efforts.

-We are privileged to be collaborating once again with the distinguished UK polar explorer Antony Jinman, the 12th Briton who skied solo in both the North and South Poles and the UK Polar Network (UKPN), the charity that represents early career polar scientists within the UK, alongside other partners from academic institutions (and beyond) who will be announced soon.
+We are privileged to be collaborating once again with the distinguished UK polar explorer Antony Jinman, the 12th Briton who skied solo in both the North and South Poles and the University of Portsmouth's Revolution Plastics Instituteโโโโ as lead science collaborators.

-We envision this program as a stepping stone, guiding future projects and ensuring a continued legacy of innovation in polar research and environmental conservation established by the Clean Planet Foundation.
-The end goal of this project is to provide early-career scientists with practical fieldwork expeditions, enabling research studies to be undertaken in the polar regions- particularly linked to plastic pollution and the impact of climate change.
+We envisioned this program as a stepping stone, guiding future projects and ensuring a continued legacy of innovation in polar research and environmental conservation established by the Clean Planet Foundation.
+The end goal of this project was to provide early-career scientists with practical fieldwork expeditions, enabling research studies to be undertaken in the polar regions- particularly linked to plastic pollution and the impact of climate change.

 Multi-Year Program Summary: